Texas mall shooting results in 9 deaths and 3 critically injured

 Witness Denison De Souza captured the incident on camera as it unfolded in the parking lot.
 He captured images of individuals ducking for shelter and others scurrying into oncoming traffic.
 Similar incidents might be seen in other social media videos.

-On the suspect, very little information was made accessible to the general public.
+was in contact with law enforcement and local leaders to offer help.
+On the suspect, very little information was made accessible

-Harvey stated, "We believe he acted alone and we don't believe that there is another threat at this time," during a news conference in the early evening.
+believe that there is another threat at this time," during a news

-According to eyewitnesses, the responding law enforcement personnel assisted customers in leaving and cleared each store to make sure no risks remained.
+personnel assisted customers in leaving and cleared each store to make sure no

-Numerous mall patrons and personnel claimed that when they heard gunfire, they ran outside or barricaded themselves in back rooms after taking cover where they could.
+heard gunfire, they ran outside or barricaded themselves in back rooms after

-When the shooting began, Stan and Mary Ann Greene were perusing the Columbia clothing section.
+taking cover where they could.
+When the shooting began, Stan and Mary Ann Greene were

-Mary Ann Greene told The Associated Press, "We had just gotten in, just a couple minutes earlier, and we just heard a lot of loud popping."
+gotten in, just a couple minutes earlier, and we just heard a lot of loud

-The security barrier was quickly rolled down by staff, who then moved everyone to the back of the store until police arrived and led everybody out, according to the Greens.
+then moved everyone to the back of the store until police arrived and led

-Several witnesses reported seeing bodies, some of which they said were covered.
+everybody out, according to the Greens.
+Several witnesses reported seeing bodies, some of which they

-Tarakram Nunna and Ramakrishna Mullapudi told The Associated Press they saw what appeared to be three people lying motionless on the ground.
+Press they saw what appeared to be three people lying motionless on the ground.